Chart Color Schemes

 The level of residential development activity in Falcon - Wannanup was found to be higher than 90% of real estate markets across the country

-Falcon-Wannanup has seen approximately 95 new homes approved annually over the past five financial years, totalling 479 homes.
-As of FY26, 25 approvals have been recorded.
-On average, 3 new residents have accompanied each home built between FY21 and FY25.
-This suggests substantial supply lagging behind demand, potentially leading to heightened buyer competition and pricing pressures.
+Falcon-Wannanup has seen approximately 95 new home approvals annually over the past five financial years, totalling 479 homes.
+As of FY26, 30 approvals have been recorded.
+On average, each home built between FY21 and FY25 accommodates around three new residents per year, indicating supply may not meet demand, potentially leading to heightened buyer competition and pricing pressures.
+The average construction cost for new homes is $322,000.

 Frequently Asked Questions - Development